RAFFLES: Reasoning-based Attribution of Faults for LLM Systems: Discussion on Datasets

-The Who\&When dataset is one of the first open-source datasets to address the issue of fault attribution.
+The Who\&When dataset is one of the first open-source datasets to address the issue of fault attribution in agentic systems.
 It advances the field by giving a new perspective on evaluating language-conditioned agentic systems.
-We show some high-level statistics for this dataset in Table \ref{tab:stats-who-when}, as well as the most frequent step-level and faults in Table \ref{tab:whowhen-top} and Table \ref{tab:mistake-steps-side-by-side}, respectively.
+Each log in the dataset includes the initial problem statement, a complete trace of agent-to-agent communications, the ground truth answer of the initial problem, and an annotated label pinpointing the erroneous agent and the specific step number of the failure.
+We show the most frequent step-level and faults in Table \ref{tab:whowhen-frequent-faults} and Table \ref{tab:mistake-steps-side-by-side}, respectively.

 While the Hand-Crafted dataset has more steps on average (55 steps when compared to the Algorithmically-Generated average of 8 steps), there are only 5 possible agents across all steps and logs.
 Specifically, the WebSurfer agent is the decisive fault in 33 out of 58 instances.
 A trivial system that always guesses the WebSurfer can achieve at least 57\% accuracy.
-Another factor impacting agent-level detection in the Hand-Crafted dataset is that 97\% of the agent events are the WebSurfer and the Orchesterator.
+Another factor impacting agent-level detection in the Hand-Crafted dataset is that 97\% of the agent events are the WebSurfer and the Orchestrator.
 Epperson et al \cite{epperson2025interactive} found that there's some nuance to detecting decisive faults at an agent-level, given that on some occasions, they could only correct a faulty WebSurfer instance by fixing the \textit{preceding} planning step by the Orchestrator.
 This interactive nature between agents indicates that there is some subjectivity in assigning faults between planning and executing agents, and therefore, there may be some benefit to detecting agent- and step-level faults at some level of coarseness, or tolerance, rather than precisely at one step.

 In addition, we've also found that 3 cases out of 126 in the Algorithmically-Generated dataset and 3 cases out of 58 in the Hand-Crafted dataset have inconsistencies where the agent-step pair in the ground truth does not correspond to the actual agent-step pair in the log.
 Either the agent name in the ground truth is erroneous, or the step number is incorrect.
 The specific instances are \texttt{59.json}, \texttt{15.json}, \texttt{14.json} in Algorithmically-Generated dataset, and \texttt{22.json}, \texttt{20.json}, \texttt{49.json} in Hand-Crafted dataset.
 Fixing these erroneous cases is outside of the scope of this paper, but we advise future researchers to take notice that these erroneous cases exist.